Nek5000/NekExamples/README.md

    CC_MPI=''

-4) >>your_RunTest
+4. `$ your_RunTest`
    This will execute the testing sequence.

-5) To Analyze the test results run "Analysis.py ifmpi" in the directory created for the compiler you are testing.  "ifmpi" is a string to trigger if MPI tests are to be analyzed.
+5. To Analyze the test results run `Analysis.py ifmpi` in the directory created for the compiler you are testing.  `ifmpi` is a string to trigger if MPI tests are to be analyzed.
 Analysis.py mpi will run MPI analysis, and Analysis.py serial will run serial only analysis.